REALPATH(3) Library Functions Manual REALPATH(3)

 char *

-The () function resolves all symbolic links, extra “/” characters, and references to /./ and /../ in file_name.
-If the resolved_name argument is non-NULL, the resulting absolute pathname is copied there (it refer to a buffer capable of storing at least PATH_MAX characters).
+The () function resolves all symbolic links, extra “/” characters and references to /./ and /../ in pathname, and copies the resulting absolute pathname into the memory pointed to by resolved_path.
+The resolved_path argument point to a buffer capable of storing at least PATH_MAX characters, or be NULL.

-The () function will resolve both absolute and relative paths and return the absolute pathname corresponding to file_name.
-All components of file_name must exist when realpath() is called.
+The () function will resolve both absolute and relative paths and return the absolute pathname corresponding to pathname.
+All components of pathname must exist when realpath() is called.

 Defining _DARWIN_C_SOURCE or _DARWIN_BETTER_REALPATH before including stdlib.h will cause the provided implementation of realpath() to use F_GETPATH from fcntl(2) to discover the path.

-The function realpath() may fail and set the external variable errno for any of the errors specified for the library functions alloca(3), getattrlist(2), getcwd(3), lstat(2), readlink(2), stat(2), and strdup(3).
+The function realpath() may fail and set the external variable errno for any of the errors specified for the library functions getattrlist(2), lstat(2), readlink(2), and getcwd(3).

 #include <sys/param.h> #include <stdlib.h>